AustinReese/UsedVehicleSearch/README.md

 This application requires Python 3.6 or greater and several installable modules.

-You will need to install flask, sqlite3, wtforms, lxml, and requests.
+You will need to install flask, sqlite3, wtforms, lxml, and requests_html.

 ```
 pip3 install Flask